rachit-j/kasm-multi-server/developers-guide.md

 * Stop Kasm Workspaces (stop_kasm.yml)- This will stop all hosts defined in inventory or optionally be limited to a zone, group or single server passing the `--limit` flag.
 Example Usage `ansible-playbook -i inventory --limit zone1_agent_1 stop_kasm.yml`
 * Start Kasm Workspaces (start_kasm.yml)- This will start all hosts defined in inventory or optionally be limited to a zone, group or single server passing the `--limit` flag.
 Example Usage `ansible-playbook -i inventory --limit zone1_agent_1 start_kasm.yml`
 * Restart Kasm Workspaces (restart_kasm.yml)- This will restart all hosts defined in inventory or optionally be limited to a zone, group or single server passing the `--limit` flag.
 Example Usage `ansible-playbook -i inventory --limit zone1_agent_1 restart_kasm.yml`
-* Backup Database (backup_db.yml)- This will make a backup of a managed Docker based db server, this playbook will not function with a remote db type installation.
+* Backup Database (backup_db.yml)- This will make a backup of a managed Docker-based db server, this playbook will not function with a remote db-type installation.
 Example Usage `ansible-playbook -i inventory backup_db.yml`
     * Modify `remote_backup_dir` in inventory to change the path the remote server stores the backups
     * Modify `retention_days` in inventory to change the number of days that logs backups are retained on db host
     * Set `local_backup_dir` to define a path on the local ansible host where backups will be stored, if unset backups will only exist on the remote server
 * OS Patching (patch_os.yml)- This will update system packages and reboot on all hosts defined in inventory or optionally be limited to a zone, group or single server passing the `--limit` flag.
 Example Usage `ansible-playbook -i inventory --limit zone1_agent_1 patch_os.yml`

-For backup_db.yml`, the database is pulled off of the images and placed on the host using a combination of ansible and shell.
+For backup_db.yml`, the database is pulled off of the images and placed on the host using a combination of Ansible and shell.

 *In backup_db.yml*